 Summary – Financial Leverage in Business

 Leverage in business comes in two forms.
 The first is financial in nature and is customarily reported on the balance sheet.
-Basically the business uses debt to increase volume of operations and therefore profit.
+Essentially, the business uses debt to increase volume of operations and therefore profit.
 The other form is found in the profit and loss statement.
 This is referred to as operating leverage.
 Here variable costs are substituted with fixed costs.
 Each additional unit of sale has low variable costs and therefore can contribute to the profitability of the business at a faster rate than traditional operation.

 As a novice or intermediate business owner you should also understand the associated risk for each.
 When financial leveraging is used, the lack of sales or insufficient marginal revenue will cause profitability to decrease.
 The key here is that financial leverage comes at a cost of increased interest that is due on the debt which absorbs the marginal gain from any increase in sales.
-So sales must increase significantly to warrant the use of debt as the lever.
+Sales must increase significantly to warrant the use of debt as the lever.

 If considering using operational levers, the result is similar in nature.
 The break-even point increases as fixed costs increase and therefore slight decreases in revenue can quickly affect the profit of the business.
-So if you are considering using leverage you should first determine the marginal increase in revenue required to offset each form of leverage.
+If you are considering using leverage you should first determine the marginal increase in revenue required to offset each form of leverage.
 Act on Knowledge.